Rachael Ellering: Early career (2015–2016)

-Ellering trained at the Storm Wrestling Academy, and graduated in December 2015.
-She went on to debut in Prairie Wrestling Alliance on November 21, 2015, in a match with Lance Storm against Brett Morgan and Gisele Shaw.
+Ellering trained at the Storm Wrestling Academy and graduated in December 2015.
+She went on to debut in Prairie Wrestling Alliance on November 21, 2015, in a tag team match with Lance Storm against Brett Morgan and Gisele Shaw.
 Ellering made her Shine Wrestling debut at Shine 34 in a match won by Tessa Blanchard.
 In a rematch at Shine 35, Ellering won.

 WWE (2016–2020)

 Ellering made her WWE debut on NXT at the April 28, 2016, taping, in a match won by Alexa Bliss.
 Ellering returned to NXT on the September 14 episode under the name Rachael Fazio, losing a match to Liv Morgan, and on November 11, losing to Ember Moon.
 On May 3, 2017, Ellering participated in a number one contender's battle royal, but was eliminated by Aliyah.
 On the June 21 episode, she faced Sonya Deville in a losing effort.

 On July 13, 2017, Ellering, under the ring name Rachael Evers, entered the Mae Young Classic tournament, defeating Marti Belle in her first round match.
 The following day, Evers was eliminated from the tournament in the second round by Abbey Laith.
-In 2018, Evers was announced as one of the competitors in the 2nd Mae Young Classic; she was defeated by the villainous Hiroyo Matsumoto in the opening round.
+In 2018, Evers was announced as one of the competitors in the 2nd Mae Young Classic. she was defeated by the villainous Hiroyo Matsumoto in the opening round.

 In January 2019 it was revealed that Evers signed with WWE and would start appearing on NXT.
 Shortly thereafter she began appearing at NXT events under her real name.
-On July 28, 2019, Ellering suffered a torn ACL at an NXT live event sidelining her for over a year.
-In May 2020, Ellering was released from her WWE contract along with several other superstars due to budget cuts stemming from the COVID-19 pandemic.
+On July 28, 2019, Ellering suffered a torn ACL at an NXT live event, sidelining her for over a year.
+In May 2020, Ellering was released from her WWE contract along with several other wrestlers, due to budget cuts stemming from the COVID-19 pandemic.

 Ring of Honor (2016, 2023–present)

-On the October 26th, 2016 episode of Ring of Honor Wrestling's Women of Honor wednesday's Racheal Ellering made her ROH Women of Honor debut in a one-on-one match against Kennadi Brink but was not successful after she was pinned after being hit with a finisher from Kennadi.
-On the June 6, 2023, episode of Ring of Honor, Ellering unsuccessfully challenged Willow Nightingale for the Strong Women's Championship.
+On the October 26th, 2016 episode of Ring of Honor's Women of Honor wednesdays, Racheal Ellering made her ROH Women of Honor debut in a one-on-one match against Kennadi Brink, but lost after being hit with Brink's finisher.
+On the June 6, 2023, episode of Ring of Honor Wrestling, Ellering unsuccessfully challenged Willow Nightingale for the Strong Women's Championship.

-On December 27, 2023 Rachael Ellering entered the inaugural ROH Women's World Television Championship tournament and faced Leyla Hirsch in the first round but was unsuccessful.
+On December 27, 2023 Rachael Ellering entered the inaugural ROH Women's World Television Championship tournament and faced Leyla Hirsch in the first round, but was unsuccessful.

 Impact Wrestling (2017)

-Ellering made appearances in Impact Wrestling initially on the March 2, 2017, television tapings competing in a match against Sienna in a losing effort.
-The following day, Ellering competed in the company's One Night Only pay-per-view series, Knockouts Knockdown 2017 against Laurel Van Ness in another losing effort.
+Ellering has made appearances in Impact Wrestling. her first appearance was on the March 2, 2017 television taping, competing in a match against Sienna in a losing effort.
+The following day, Ellering competed in the company's One Night Only pay-per-view series, Knockouts Knockdown 2017, against Laurel Van Ness in another losing effort.